 The Health Sciences Library is available 24/7 in the LHEARN Centre at Lakeridge Health Oshawa.
 The library is staffed Monday to Friday (0800 - 1600) and after hours students can show their student photo ID to Security for entry.
-The library provides six computers, tables for group study, three individual study rooms, printer and photocopier.
-Other Lakeridge Health sites enjoy virtual access to library services and resources via email and phone requests as well as web access to books, journals, databases, pointof-care tools such as LexiComp and eCPS (drug information) and UpToDate (topic reviews for over 10,000 medical conditions).
+The library currently provides three individual study rooms, printer and photocopier.
+Other Lakeridge Health sites enjoy virtual access to library services and resources via email and phone requests as well as web access to books, journals, databases, point- ofcare tools such as LexiComp and eCPS (drug information) and UpToDate (topic reviews for over 10,000 medical conditions).

 Contact the Coordinator of Library Services at ext.
-33754 for a personal orientation to the library or encourage your Preceptor to book your group for a library information session.
+33754 for more information.
 You can also access all library resources via The Wave.